SecretestSquirrel/BitcoinPrivacyGuide/separate.md

 #### Joinmarket

-[Joinmarket](https://github.com/openoms/bitcoin-tutorials/blob/master/joinmarket/README.md) is by no means a beginner option, something worth exploring as you become more experienced.
+[Joinmarket](https://github.com/openoms/bitcoin-tutorials/blob/master/joinmarket/README.md) is by no means a beginner option, something that may be worth exploring as you become more experienced.

 ### Trade-offs

-Coinjoin is a complex topic to wrap your head around and fraught with pitfalls in which you can leak your privacy.
+Coinjoin is a complex topic to wrap your head around and fraught with pitfalls which can leak your privacy.
 Fortunately, tools like Whirlpool are making things almost foolproof.
 Coinjoin does not erase the past, it simply affords you forward looking privacy.
 Remember that you can easily undo much of the privacy gained by practicing poor postmix spending habits e.g. merging multiple UTXOs.

   ***

-Now you have obtained, secured, segregated, labelled and coinjoined your bitcoin in a wallet backed by your own node let's look at how to [safeguard](https://bitcoinprivacy.guide/safeguard.html) it for any long term savings.
+Now that you have obtained, secured, segregated, labelled and coinjoined your bitcoin in a wallet backed by your own node let's look at how to [safeguard](https://bitcoinprivacy.guide/safeguard.html) it for any long term savings.